mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 > **Don’t cram multiple requests into one prompt.**

-LLMs perform best when each instruction is focused on a single, specific outcome.
+Models perform best when each instruction is focused on a single, specific outcome.

 Say you paste in an article and write: